supriyonaskar/supriyonaskar.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle:: <a>Affiliations</a>.
+subtitle: <a>Affiliations</a>.
 Max Planck Institute for Polymer Research, Mainz, Germany.

 profile:
   align: right